Eric Morel: Flyweight

-"Little Hands Of Steel" turned professional in 1996 and won his first 33 bouts, including the WBA World Flyweight title with a decision win over Sornpichai Kratingdaenggym in 2000 and the IBA World Super Flyweight title in 1998 against Jose Victor Burgos.
+"Little Hands Of Steel" turned professional in 1996 and won his first 33 bouts, including the WBA World Flyweight title with a decision win over Sornpichai Kratingdaenggym in 2000 and the IBA World Super Flyweight title in 1998 against Víctor Burgos.
 He defended the belt five times with wins over Gilberto Keb Baas, Denkaosan Kaovichit, and Isidro García before losing it to Lorenzo Parra by decision in 2003.

 Super Flyweight

-He then moved up in weight and took on WBA Super Flyweight title holder Martin Castillo in 2005, but lost a decision.
+He then moved up in weight and took on WBA Super Flyweight title holder Martín Castillo in 2005, but lost a decision.
 Morel was scheduled to fight Z Gorres for the interim WBO bantamweight title on November 14, 2009, but after the latter's last fight, he (Gorres) suffered a major injury that delayed his boxing career, so the fight was called off.
-He then returned to the ring against Gerry Penalosa February 13, 2010; That ended in a win for Eric Morel, lifting the interim WBO bantamweight world championship.
+He then returned to the ring against Gerry Peñalosa February 13, 2010; That ended in a win for Eric Morel, lifting the interim WBO bantamweight world championship.
 He then defeated Juan Jose Beltran December 11, 2010 as a 2-0 record since his return.
 His next and latest match was against Luis Maldonado April 1, 2011; That now has his record at 3-0 since his return from injury.